 Getting outside when stuck at home

 Important Note for the current times: If you have been quarantined or asked to stay in your home by health officials, then, do follow their directives and do not leave the house!
-However, for the majority of us, we’ve simply been asked to limit our exposure to others, to socially distance.
+However, for the majority of us, we’ve simply been asked to limit our exposure to others, to physically distance.

 And, there’s no reason we can’t be distanced outside!